pnp/powershell/documentation/Get-PnPFolder.md

 ```

 ## DESCRIPTION
 Retrieves the folder instance of the specified location.

 Use Resolve-PnPFolder to create the folder if it does not exist.
 Use Get-PnPFolderInFolder to retrieve subfolders.
+Use Get-PnPFileInFolder to retrieve files in a folder.
+Use Get-PnPFolderItem to retrieve files and subfolders.

 ## EXAMPLES